folsomcp/specpolFlow/docs-jb/About/Installation.md

 ## Using the command line scripts

 SpecpolFlow provides a several command line tools for analysis.
 After installing with pip, these tools (all starting with `spf-toolname`) should be available in your shell's path.
-Some more importaint termial commands are:
+Some more important terminal commands are:
 * `spf-makemask` generate a line mask from a line list
 * `spf-cleanmask` clean problem lines from a line mask
 * `spf-bz` calculate longitudinal magnetic fields